 Bruce Levenson is the founder of Untied Communications Group (UCG), and is also a philanthropist in addition to being the Atlanta Hawks’ former owner.
 Levenson went to both the University of Washington and American University, and was also a reporter at the now defunct Washington Star.
 He co-founded UCG in 1977 with his friend Ed Peskowitz, and started off publishing Oil Express, a journal that informed readers of new developments in the oil industry.
 The company grew into a large conglomerate of industry publications, and later became the founder of TechTarget and GasBuddy.

 Bruce Levenson has also contributed to many philanthropies and foundations supporting higher education for underprivileged children and Jewish activists.
-He sat on the boards of Hoop Dreams Foundation and I Have a Dream Foundation.
 He also has contributed to the Holocaust Memorial Museum and even took the Atlanta Hawks’ players and coaches there back in 2014 where his mother-in-law shared her story about her survival of the horrific event.
-Levenson also sponsored the Concert Against Hate, an event that he and his wife teamed up with the Anti-Defamation League to launch.